zakodium/workflows/README.md

   * Versions of Node.js to test on, as a JSON array.
   * Default: `'[20, 22, 24]'`
 * **test-setup-command**:
-  * Command used to setup the package before running npm tests.
+  * Command used to set up the package before running npm tests.
     Will run between `npm-setup-command` and `npm-test-command`.
   * Default: `undefined`
 * **npm-test-command**:
   * Command used to run the tests.